mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

  <!-- To address this Summary of what is in Ch.3 -->

 While RQ3 is necessarily limited in the extent it directly addresses forms of agency.
 The surfacing of my conflicted understandings of the experimental change need to acknowledged here for context as they do emerge in the way I locate the findings in relation to other research in later chapters.

+#### Sketchy pedagogies

+The messiness and sketchiness of my preferred  learning experience were also somehow important for me to preserve and to investigate as part of this study.
+This is present in the mutually evolving nature of the methodology of the study, as represented in design based learning.

+The process of launching into the unknown with project involving a group of people hoping to collectively make some kind of progress towards a sketchy goal was something familiar to me but under-explored.
+Dave Gray's Gamestorming resource [gray_gamestorming_2010] (which became a guiding principle of EdLab project work) outlined a principle of fuzzy goals adapted from Blackwell's work [blackwell_radical_2009]

+The process aligns with mutuality of design work and acknowledgement that while the process can seem a bit sketchy the results which incorporate ideas from diverse participants, also build a collective understanding of the problem area among participants which is as valuable as the proposed solution.
+It can also avoid unforeseen consequences by a more rapid adjustment in the course of a project.

+After much searching for a suitable methodology, I concluded that this can map to transformative agency.

+The use of new technologies by communities to achieve new aims.
+New technology can provide communities with tools to leverage new opportunities in a way which gives participants greater agency.
+Community-based approaches to learning can facilitate this process.
+The process of learn through undertaking creative media projects is explored in existing PBL literature but more work is needed which share effective practice.
+This study, in part, explores ways in which how the motivational and navigational affordances of enthusiast game making communities can be brought into more structured educational environments.

+RQ2 explores this with a focus on the use of game design patterns, a concept used in both professional and enthusiast settings.

 ## Conceptual Context